 FCS football teams are extremely competitive in their own right, with their fair share of five-star and four-star athletes, as well.

 FCS stands for Football Championship Subdivision.
 FCS football teams can give out a maximum of 63 scholarships and can split up their scholarship money however they want.

 Division 1 football teams are characterized by their rigorous schedules, and football is almost full-time job on top of the student-athlete’s academics.
-There’s a lot of hype around D1 football, with TV coverage of bowl games reaching households across the country.
-However, student-athletes who play on these teams have to be prepared to put in a lot of work and potentially not see playing time until junior or senior year—or not at all.
+Student-athletes who play on these teams have to be prepared to put in a lot of work and potentially not see playing time until junior or senior year—or not at all.
 If an athlete has the talent and love of the game, D1 FBS or FCS good be a good fit for you.

 There are 125 Division 1 FCS football teams and 129 FBS football teams.
 FCS, or the Football Championship Subdivision, comprises 14 conferences: the Big Sky, Big South, CAA, Independent, Ivy, MEAC, Missouri Valley, Northeast, Ohio Valley, Patriot, Pioneer, Southern, Southland and SWAC conferences.
 FCS football teams compete in a 24-team playoff for the NCAA Division 1 Football Championship.